ToDRE: Effective Visual Token Pruning via Token Diversity and Task Relevance: Visual Token Pruning with Token Diversity and Task Relevance

-To obtain a maximally diverse subset of visual tokens, we adopt a greedy k-center algorithm \cite{gonzalez1985clustering} consisting of two steps: (1) initializing a retention set by selecting the initial pivot token, and (2) iteratively adding the token whose maximum similarity to the current set is smallest.
-Full pseudocode of our proposed token retention algorithm is provided in \Cref{alg:diversity_selection}.
+To obtain a maximally diverse subset of visual tokens, we adopt a greedy max-sum diversification algorithm \cite{10.1145/1526709.1526760} consisting of two steps: (1) initializing a retention set by selecting the initial pivot token, and (2) iteratively adding the token that minimizes its cumulative similarity to the current set.
+Full pseudocode of our proposed token retention algorithm is provided in Appendix.

-\paragraph{Pivot Token Selection.} To determine the initial pivot, we leverage the [CLS] attention from the last layer of the vision encoder \cite{radford2021clip} as an importance indicator.
-The attention from the [CLS] token $\boldsymbol{z}_{[\mathrm{CLS}]} \in \mathbb{R}^d$ to other visual tokens $\boldsymbol{Z}_{v} \in \mathbb{R}^{n \times d}$ is calculated as:
+\paragraph{Pivot Token Selection.} To determine the initial pivot, we leverage the \texttt{[CLS]} attention from the last layer of the vision encoder \cite{radford2021clip} as an importance indicator.
+The attention from the \texttt{[CLS]} token $\boldsymbol{z}_{[\mathrm{CLS}]} \in \mathbb{R}^d$ to other visual tokens $\boldsymbol{Z}_{v} \in \mathbb{R}^{n \times d}$ is calculated as: